dora-team/dora.dev/hugo/content/faq/_index.md

 The DORA Core Model is a visual summary of the predictive framework that DORA has been developing since its inception.
 It draws from all of the Structural Equation Models (SEMs) that have been developed through the years, to highlight the best-supported entities and predictive pathways.
 Practitioners are encouraged to study the Model and use it to guide their continuous improvement journeys.

 ### Are all research years treated equally?
 No. Some findings have proven to be extremely durable, replicating year after year.
 But, as one expects when studying a dynamic context, other findings have changed.
 Plus, every year, we add or subtract areas of study.
 Our goal with Core is to create something that’s durable across years, while also evolving as we continue to learn.
-To that end, more recent research gets more weight than older research.
-This is why, for example, “Shift Left on Security” is separated from the Technical Capabilities, which reflects findings from 2021 and 2022 that showed the unique impact of security practices on software delivery performance.

 _DORA Core is an ongoing effort.
 Learn more, and provide feedback, in the [DORA Core GitHub Discussion](https://github.com/dora-team/dora.dev/discussions/265)._